|

 Books and manuscripts that record "God's word" are transient and susceptible to human corruption (see Jeremiah 8:8) and physical destruction, in this case, fire.
 But God will communicate his word anew; He will "send a holy spirit" whenever necessary.
 Such is the attitude taken by Greber in his Introduction, and such is proclaimed in both the Old and New Testaments.

 The only known biography of Johannes Greber was written by a Physicist interested in the paranormal by the name of Werner Schiebeler.
 His work, Johannes Greber: sein Leben und sein Werk (Schutterswald: Martin Weber, 1998), a slim, paper-back volume of 182 pages, provides the interested reader with more information about the life and work of Johannes Greber.
 The book is in German only and so English audiences are, unfortunately, shut out for the time being (unless, of course, one is able in German).
 The book also provides photographs of Greber as a very young seminarian in Trier, an informal pose of Greber with five other people in 1925 (p.
 49), posing outside of his house in Teaneck, New Jersey (p.
 67), his two children as youngsters dressed in little childhood, dark-blue sailor suits with white trim and as teenagers posing with their mother, Elizabeth, on the steps of their home in Teaneck (p.
 60), and other photographs of Greber's church in Germany, the little boys used as deep-trance speaking mediums for speaking with Greber (photographed as adults), among other photos.
+Many of these photos are found on this webpage (see above).

 "This is your friend Johannes Greber.
 What I have taught you all these years was the truth.
 In all that you do (in your life?) put God first."

-Scientific evidence for the existence of spirits and the after life has gradually been building over the past decades.
-Still, it has not found a niche in the annals of Science, yet, for such topics remain stigmatized by the lot of the scientific community and are "quarantined" in the domain of pop-culture.
-Those trained as scientists, however, have leant their expertise to the fields dealing with the existence of spirits, transcommunication between humans and spirits, and the scientific documentation of a spirit world (an after life) with the use of radio equipment and computers and computer/video imagery.
-For instance, confer the following website: www.worlditc.org .
-Some of this evidence is rehearsed on this website.
-As we progress through this maze, let us keep in mind the following quotes:
+Scientific evidence for the existence of spirits and the afterlife has gradually been building over the past decades.
+Still, it has not found a niche in the annals of Science yet, for such topics remain stigmatized by the lot of the scientific community and are "quarantined" in the domain of pop-culture.
+Those trained as scientists, however, have leant their expertise to the fields dealing with the existence of spirits, trans-communication between humans and spirits, and the scientific documentation of a spirit world (an afterlife) with the use of radio equipment, computers, and computer/video imagery.
+For instance, see the following websites: www.worlditc.org and www.synchronizeduniverse.com.

 "There are two ways to be fooled.
 One is to believe what isn't true; the other is to refuse to believe what is true" --Soren Kierkegaard (1813-1855).